KiranRamesh-Aero/UnsteadyFlowSolvers.jl/tutorials/steadyAirfoil/README.md

 nsteps =Int(round(t_tot/dtstar))+1
 ```

-writeflag=1 is used to write the simulation details (vortex strengths
+`writeflag=1` is used to write the simulation details (vortex strengths
-and locations) at a frequency defined using writeInterval. startflag=1
+and locations) at a frequency defined using `writeInterval`. startflag=1
 can be used to restart and continue a simulation which is not used here.

 ```